-This cut-out in the seat is incredibly practical though because it makes a thorough cleaning easier.
-It allows easy access to the groin area for good hygiene of those body parts too.
+However, this cut-out in the seat is convenient because it makes a thorough cleaning more manageable.
+It allows easy access to the groin area for good hygiene of those body parts.
 Best of all, you can stay seated.
 No standing or squatting that might risk a fall.

-The cut-out piece is quickly removed.
-Plus, when you want it back in, it simply pops into place.
-A holder bracket is included so that is always near.
+The cut-out piece pops out quickly.
+Plus, it simply snaps into place when you want it back in.
+A holder bracket is included so that it is always near.

-The bench frame itself is made from aluminum and supports users up to 420 lbs.
+The bench frame is made from aluminum and supports up to 420 lbs.

-For added safety, the legs are adjustable to change the seat height and a safety belt is included.
+The legs are adjustable to change the seat height, and a safety belt is included for added safety.
 There is even a padded assist handle on the side.
-Since you will probably be using a handheld shower head, there is a holder for one included.
+Since you will probably be using a handheld shower head, a holder for one is included.